nono/cozy-desktop-experiments/RFC/README.md

 - `id`: the auto-incremented ids for `local`, or the uuid if `remote`
 - `kind`: `file` or `directory`
 - `size`: for files only
-- `errors`: the number of errors for synchronzing this file (most often 0)
+- `errors`: the number of errors for synchronizing this file (most often 0)
 - `not_before`: we should not try to synchronize the file before this date (after an error).

 ### History

-The history database is where we keep information about files and directories the last time they wre synchronized.
+The history database is where we keep information about files and directories the last time they were synchronized.
 - `local_id`: the identifier of this file in the local database
 - `remote_id`: the UUID of this file in the remote database
 - `kind`: `file` or `directory`